Crunch/postcss-less/README.md

 * Less.js does not save "raws" when parsing.
 It also only preserves the start line / column of your source, which is still fine for Source Maps.

 ## How is this different from a Less plugin?
 A plugin like [less-plugin-autoprefix] parses your CSS twice.
 First, [Less.js] parses your `.less`, evaluates it, and outputs CSS as a string.
 Then, PostCSS parses the string to make an AST.
 The [postcss-less-parser] plugin directly converts the evaluated Less AST to a PostCSS AST without re-parsing.
 WHICH WAS REALLY HARD.
+But I did it for you.
+Because I love you.

 I'm not sure if that would have a major performance difference or not.
 Someone else can do the benchmarks, my brain is full.